ddev/ddev/docs/users/cli-usage.md

 ## Quickstart Guides

-ddev is designed to be as simple as possible to incorporate into existing Wordpress and Drupal workflows.
 You can start using ddev with any site just by running a few commands.

-Below are quickstart instructions for each app type; Wordpress, Drupal 7, and Drupal 8.
+Below are quickstart instructions Wordpress, Drupal 7, and Drupal 8.

-**Note:** If you do not have ddev already on your machine, please follow the [installation instructions](../index.md#installation) before beginning the quickstart tutorial.
+**Prerequisites:** If you do not have ddev already on your machine, please follow the [installation instructions](../index.md#installation) before beginning the quickstart tutorials.

 ### Wordpress Quickstart
 To get started using ddev with a Wordpress site, simply clone the site's repository and checkout its directory.